karbassi/intro-to-python/homework/homework-3/README.md

 ## `set_weight(weight)`

-This function will save the `weight` to the class for later use. `weight` is required to float between `0.0` and `1000.0`. `weight` is in kilograms.
+This function will save the `weight` to the class for later use. `weight` is required to able to convert to a float between `0.0` and `1000.0`. `weight` is in kilograms.

-Throw an error if not a `float` or not within the correct number range.
+Throw an error if `weight` cannot be converted to a `float` or not within the correct number range.

 ## `get_weight()`